Learn how the Bridge Program applies to NYCE PPO, Large Group, and ASO plan members in 2026.

 A Customized Bridge for New York City PPO Members

 In 2026, together with UnitedHealthcare, we will offer New York City employees, non-Medicare retirees, and their dependents the New York City Employees PPO (NYCE PPO) plan.
 The plan uses the EmblemHealth Bridge Program for all facilities and providers in the 13 counties in lower New York state and the UnitedHealthcare national Choice Plus network outside these counties (in the remaining New York state counties and nationwide).
 To simplify administration of the plan, members will have a single member ID card and EmblemHealth and UnitedHealthcare providers will use one, secure portal powered by UMR (the third-party administrator that’s part of the same family of companies as UnitedHealthcare).
-To help avoid any confusion, please be sure to review the City of New York PPO Strong Plan: FAQs for additional details.
+To help avoid any confusion, please be sure to review New York City Employees PPO (NYCE PPO) Plan: FAQs for additional details.

 See Commercial Networks and Benefit Plans for our 2026 offerings.